vinayakyadav2709/00101010-Kisanverse/docs/contracts.md

 `POST /contract_requests`

 ### **Description**
 Creates a request for a contract.
-Only farmers can create requests for listed contracts.
+Only farmers can create requests for listed contracts, and only if their zipcode is mentioned in contract locations.

 ### **Who Can Call It**
 Farmers.